brendanjcaffrey/tribune/README.md

 Start the UI in development mode with `rake ui:run`.
 The react native CLI should provide options to launch on iOS/Android/etc.

+### Creating a User

+Run `rake user:create` and it will prompt you for a username and password.

 ### Running the tests

 Ensure the test database is created with `rake testdb:create`, then run `rake server:spec`.